SaieshNeeli/CSFLE_AWS_KMS/README.md

 ---

+---

 ## Prerequisites

-Before running this project, ensure the following requirements are met:

 - Python version 3.9 or higher
 - MongoDB version 6.0 or higher (Atlas or self-hosted)
-- AWS account with access to KMS
+- AWS account with KMS access
 - One AWS Customer Managed Key
+- Docker (for Linux or production deployment)

 ---

-## Step 1 AWS KMS Configuration
+## AWS KMS Configuration

 Log in to the AWS Console.

-Navigate to the Key Management Service section.
+Navigate to the Key Management Service.

 Create a new Customer Managed Key using symmetric encryption.

 Copy and securely store the Key ARN.

-Official MongoDB documentation for AWS KMS setup:
+Official MongoDB documentation:
 https://www.mongodb.com/docs/manual/core/queryable-encryption/fundamentals/kms-providers/#std-label-qe-fundamentals-kms-providers-aws

 ---

-## Step 2 Environment Variable Setup
+## Environment Variable Setup

-Create a `.env` file using the `.env.example` file provided in the repository.
+Create a `.env` file using the `.env.example` file provided.

-Populate the file with the following information:
+Set values for:

 - MongoDB connection string
 - AWS access key
 - AWS secret key
 - AWS region
 - AWS KMS Key ARN
-- Key vault database and collection names
+- Key vault database and collection
+- Deployment environment

+Example:

+ENVIRONMENT=local

+or for deployment:

+ENVIRONMENT=deployment

 Do not commit the `.env` file to version control.

 ---

+## How CSFLE Works Across Environments

+This project automatically switches encryption behavior based on the environment.

+### Local Development (Windows)

+- Uses `mongo_crypt_v1.dll`
+- Requires the crypt shared library path
+- Intended for local testing and development

+The DLL file is located at:
+ctipt_file/mongo_crypt_v1.dll

+### Deployment (Linux / Docker)

+- Uses MongoDB crypt shared library installed inside the container
+- Does not require any Windows DLL files
+- Fully portable and production ready

+---

+## Environment-Based Encryption Logic

+The encryption configuration changes automatically based on the `ENVIRONMENT` variable.

+When running in deployment mode:
+- Uses system-installed crypt shared library
+- Skips DLL-specific configuration

+When running locally:
+- Explicitly loads the Windows DLL file

+This ensures cross-platform compatibility without code changes.

+---

-## Step 3 Create the MongoDB Key Vault
+## Create the MongoDB Key Vault

-MongoDB uses a dedicated key vault collection to store encryption metadata.
+MongoDB stores encryption metadata in a key vault collection.

-Run the following command:
+Run:

 python key_vault_db.py

-This creates the key vault database and collection used by CSFLE.
+This initializes the key vault database and collection.

 ---

-## Step 4 Create the Data Encryption Key
+## Create the Data Encryption Key

 The Data Encryption Key is encrypted using the AWS KMS Customer Managed Key.